Ficool

 Time was running out.
 Fenrir had finally closed the distance.
 For a moment he stood before his opponent, his sister, watching her, stalking her, or perhaps he wasn't, for his uncharacteristic placidity at this moment was making it impossible for Fena to get a read on him.
 His right arm vacated his side, raising itself into the air.
 The vortex of flames bent and twisted violently like it was in agony, then rapidly it began to lose its shape and size before it was all slammed back into Fenrir's raised right arm.
 Like the flames themselves had housed his very spirit, that spiteful, callous look resurfaced upon his face once again—he was out for blood.

 "Say it… This is your last chance, say it!"
 Fenrir wrapped a handful of Lady Ember's dress around his left fist and hoisted her up into the air, pressing her against the smashed stone wall.
-He cocked his right arm back; orange and blue light shone from underneath the surface of his tanned skin whilst wisps of compact, concentrated flames of the same colour sizzled over his skin in a cylindrical-like form.
+He cocked his right arm back and orange and blue light shone from underneath the surface of his tanned skin whilst wisps of compact, concentrated flames of the same colour sizzled over his skin in a cylindrical-like form.
 "Don't… make me… Beg father his forgiveness, accept your role as I have accepted mine."

 Boo's rang out from the crowd.
 Fena punched and smacked at the barrier as she continued to do her best to fight back against them.
 Her hands stung ferociously as the anger that coursed through her veins at her inability to help Lady Ember ate away at her spirit.
 She couldn't get through to her, couldn't fight for her—was there anything she could ever do for her if not be there for her right now, in this moment of dire circumstance?
 Fena's legs buckled from beneath her.
 The noise in the stadium gradually became fuzzier.
 Her feelings for Lady Ember made no sense at all.
 She'd come here today to begin forging towards the peaceful life that she wanted to live with her mother, not to cry over a person she'd never even met, yet in spite of being completely aware of that, her heart ached so much.